 - Earn a 80,000 Hilton Honors Bonus Points after you spend $1,000 in purchases on the Hilton Honors American Express Card in the first 3 months of Card Membership.
 Plus, you can earn an additional 50,000 Hilton Honors Bonus Points after you spend a total of $5,000 in purchases on the Card in the first 6 months.

 - Earn 7X Hilton Honors Bonus Points for each dollar of eligible purchases charged directly with a hotel or resort within the Hilton portfolio, 5X Hilton Honors Bonus Points at U.S. restaurants, U.S. supermarkets, and U.S. gas stations AND 3X Hilton Honors Bonus Points for all other eligible purchases on your Card.

-- Complimentary Hilton Honors Silver status
+- Complimentary Hilton Honors Silver status (enrollment required)

 - Terms apply

 The Hilton Honors American Express Card could be a decent introductory hotel card for many.
 Still, we believe that the added benefits that come with the Hilton Honors American Express Surpass® Card make it more attractive to many.

 Hilton Honors American Express Surpass® Card vs. Chase Sapphire Preferred® Card